 3. That reflected light enters the eye, where the lens focuses it toward cones and rods.

-4. The cones and rods react to the light and encode it into signals that the brain can read.
+4. The cones and rods react to the light and encode it into signals the brain can read.

 5. These signals get sent to the brain through a complex network of neurons and synapses.
 The brain then perceives those signals as color.